marcelomijas/two_stocks_portfolio/README.md

-# Minimum variance and market optimal portfolio with Python
+# Minimum Variance Portfolio and Optimum Market Portfolio with Python

 Minimum Variance Portfolio and Optimum Market Portfolio asset allocator with Python using:
 * yfinance